Skip to main content

 Criteria Details Score

-4a) Output impacts general internal business operations, but not for critical processes or decisions The output of the digital worker is used solely for and/or may impact internal organizational business processes, operations, and decisions.
-However, the output isn’t used in critical organizational processes; if it is, then this would fall under criterion 4c.
+4a) Output impacts general internal business operations, but not critical processes or decisions The output of the digital worker is used solely for and/or may impact internal organizational business processes, operations, and decisions.
+However, the output is not used in critical organizational processes; if it is, then this would fall under criterion 4c.
 5

-4b) Output impacts outside organizations in general business operations or public reporting, but not for critical processes or decisions The output of the digital worker is used for and/or may impact external organizational business processes, operations, and decisions.
-Additionally, the output may be used in public reporting GAO audits.
-However, the output shouldn’t be used in critical organizational processes; if it is, then this would fall under criterion 4c.
+4b) Output impacts outside organizations in general business operations or public reporting, but not critical processes or decisions The output of the digital worker is used for and/or may impact external organizational business processes, operations, and decisions.
+In addition, the output may be used in public reporting (e.g., Government Accountability Office audits).
+However, the output should not be used in critical organizational processes; if it is, then this would fall under criterion 4c.
 25

 Factor 5 – What type of system account privileges does the digital worker require?